lowmoya/blocation/README.md

 # Side Notes
 * There is an alias for the 'blocation' command for easier use, it is 'blc'.
 * At the beginning of every match all players will be teleported to the world spawn so please make sure it is a desirable location.
+This plugin is made with the Spigot API but it should work with most popular server